ahsan/roshambo/README.md

 The app uses Bootstrap for its layout and different components.
 All other functions and events are handled by vanilla JS.
 The `game.js` module implements <i>RPSLS</i> logic.

 ## Features
-- Play User vs Bot
+- Play in User vs Bot mode
-- Play Bot vs Bot
+- Play in Bot vs Bot mode
 - Keep score for all the games played
 - The game can be easily extended to include Lizard and Spock by toggling comments on a few lines of code: `line 56-57 in (index.html)` , `line 43-49 and line 36-40 (game.js)`.